Business Interruption Claims

 Although some business interruption policies may cover virus-related losses, insurance companies have mounted a massive campaign to discourage businesses from pursuing these claims.
 Insurance companies have tried to persuade the public that virus-related losses are not covered under these types of policies.
 In some cases, insurance companies have preemptively informed customers that policies do not provide coverage even before a claim is filed.
 In other cases, insurance companies have quickly denied claims despite policy language that may provide coverage.
 Whether a claim is accepted or denied often depends on the information provided to the insurance company.
 An attorney can assist you in preparing your claim to maximize your chances of coverage, and an attorney can file a lawsuit against the insurance company if the claim is denied.

 BBGA is working with businesses to evaluate their potential claims and legal options.
 Our firm has evaluated numerous commercial property policies and determined that the some of these policies may cover business losses caused by COVID-19 and related government orders that have shuttered businesses or reduced operating capacity.

 If a business owner has suffered financial loss as a result of COVID-19, our attorneys will conduct a free policy and case review to evaluate the business’s potential claim and will investigate whether legal action may help recover for the losses.

 Our business attorneys offer legal services tailored to the unique needs of each individual business.
-The BBGA team has nearly 40 years’ experience helping Georgia businesses protect their interests.
+The BBGA team has 40 years’ experience helping Georgia businesses protect their interests.
 We are prepared to use our vast knowledge, available resources, and skills to assist you.

 If you’re a business owner and are interested in us reviewing a potential claim, please fill out our contact form or call us at (706) 354-4000 to tell us more about your circumstances.